Ayush-sk-Pathak/Continuum/docs/LESSONS_LEARNED.md

 )
 ```

 **Prevention:** When mocking a dataclass, check ALL fields.
-Dataclass field order matters ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â€šÂ¬Ã‚Â required fields come before optional ones with defaults.
+Dataclass field order matters ÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¢ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¡Ãƒâ€šÃ‚Â¬ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬Ãƒâ€šÃ‚Â required fields come before optional ones with defaults.

 ---